An output in Grin is a Pedersen Commitment. Any output will take the following form:

 Hopefully, this post shed some light on how Grin transactions work.
 I intentionally left out range proofs, kernel offsets, and fees.
 Look out for more posts on how cut-through works in Grin, what multi-participant transactions look like, and some experimental features.

-If you enjoyed this post, you can follow me on Twitter.
-I post more content like this there.
+If you enjoyed this post, follow me on Twitter.

 Thanks to John Tromp, Jasper van der Maarel, and David Burkett for their thoughtful reviews and explainers.
 Check out their work!